Cecilia8989/pands-project/README.md

 After saving the dataset from an online location as a CSV file in the same repository, we need to import it into our main script and adjust its format for further analysis.

 To do this, we can begin by importing the necessary libraries at the start of our script.
-We then import and define the dataset in the scrip and adjust the column/species names to a more readable format.
+We then import and define the dataset in the scrip and adjust the species names to a more readable format.

 #### *Import the libraries*

 For this script we will use the the following libraries:

-- pandas: a library for data manipulation and analysis
+- Pandas: a library for data manipulation and analysis
-- NumPy: a library for numerical operations on arrays and matrices
-- Matplotlib.pyplot: a plotting library for creating plot
+- Matplotlib.pyplot: a library for creating plot
-- PyLab: a library that combines Matplotlib with NumPy functionality
-- Seaborn: a library for creating informative and attractive statistical graphics
+- [Seaborn [5]]( https://seaborn.pydata.org/tutorial/introduction): a library for creating informative and attractive statistical graphics

 <details>
     <summary> Code </summary>